Purchases made through my links help support this website, at no additional cost to you. Details.

 This is a collage to honor the music of Dr. John (aka Mac Rebbenack).
-It is the art for the Homage to Music card deck exchange hosted by Red Dog Scott.
+It’s art I created for the Homage to Music card deck exchange hosted by Red Dog Scott.

-Dr. John is probably my favorite musician, since I first heard his music around 1970.
+Dr. John is among my favorite musicians, since I first heard his music around 1970.
 On an early album, Gumbo, he described his sound as “a combination of Dixieland, Rock & Roll, and Funk.”
 Add a little Mardi Gras and gris-gris, and you’ll get the idea.

 Not everyone understands his music; I do, and it inspires much of my art.

-I started with a stretched canvas that I’d painted metallic gold (spray paint).
+I started with a stretched canvas that I’d primed with gesso, and then painted metallic gold (spray paint).

 Then, I began layering Burnt Sienna, Cobalt Blue, French Ultramarine Blue, and finally a black that I mixed using French Ultramarine and Burnt Umber.

 After the layers were dry, I began sanding them down for texture.
-I place a wooden block the size of the stretcher-bar opening, under the canvas so it is evenly supported.
+Beneath the canvas, I place a wooden block just inside the stretcher bars, so the canvas was evenly supported.

 I sanded down different amounts in different areas.